quarto-dev/quarto-cli/README.md

 Please follow any other instructions provided by the configure `configure-<platform>` to complete configuration.

-Once you have completed configuration, run the command `Quarto --help` to confirm that all is well.
+Once you have completed configuration, run the command `quarto --help` to confirm that all is well.